 What you'll learnAnchor link to section titled "What you'll learn"

 In this tutorial, you'll learn how to set up your CI/CD pipeline to deploy your app extensions programmatically.
-To do so, you'll gather the information necessary to run the CLI commands, and then add a step to your CI/CD pipeline that installs the Shopify CLI and pushes your app extension to Shopify.
+To do so, you'll gather the information necessary to run the CLI commands, and then add a step to your CI/CD pipeline that installs Shopify CLI and pushes your app extensions to Shopify.

 RequirementsAnchor link to section titled "Requirements"

 Step 1: Generate variables for deploymentAnchor link to section titled "Step 1: Generate variables for deployment"

 To target the app that you want to deploy to, you need to gather your app's client ID.

 env file is generated at the root of your project.
 It contains the client ID (API key) for your app and the ID of each of the extensions in your app.

 Step 2: Generate a CLI authentication tokenAnchor link to section titled "Step 2: Generate a CLI authentication token"